-That first group has now expanded in to a registered association advocating for amputees across The Gambia but in its humble beginnings it provided a safe space for people who shared the experience of limb loss to relate to, advise and support one-another.
-Without such a group the Gambian Amputee Association (GAA) wouldn’t exist nor would the Gambian National Amputee Football Team and other associated activities that build further on the five elements of individual wellbeing.
+The Gambia’s first community support group is now a registered association advocating for amputees across the country but in its humble beginnings it provided a safe space for people with the shared experience of limb loss to relate to, advise and support one-another.
+Without such a group the Gambian Amputee Association (GAA) wouldn’t exist nor would the Gambian National Amputee Football Team.